MaxvanHaastrecht/MaxvanHaastrecht.github.io/_pages/about.md

   - /about.html
 ---
 <div style="text-align: justify">
 <p>Read about my publications, teaching, talks, and more.
-For more information on my research, see my [Leiden University](https://www.universiteitleiden.nl/en/staffmembers/max-van-haastrecht) page and the website of the [GEIGER project](https://project.cyber-geiger.eu/).</p>
+For more information on my research, see my <a href="https://www.universiteitleiden.nl/en/staffmembers/max-van-haastrecht">Leiden University</a> page and the website of the <a href="https://project.cyber-geiger.eu/">GEIGER project</a>.</p>

 <p>My work is what I do, but it doesn't always reflect who I am.
 Michel de Montaigne once said: <em>I quote others only in order the better to express myself.</em> So, to give you some sense of what I find interesting and important, here are some quotes by others that express who I am:</p>